 Why It’s Important For Parents To Support Their Child

 The College Admissions Process is Far More Complex and Complicated

 The College Application Process has greatly changed in the past 25 years.
 There are too many intricate, moving parts – a variety of application forms to choose from, a choice of admission options to consider, an array of different deadlines to meet – for an inexperienced seventeen year old to handle on her own while also keeping up with school, activities and their personal lives.

 Higher Ed Is Far More Costly and Consequential

 Creating the final College List mandates parent involvement because of the significant financial implications involved.
 Choosing colleges and analyzing their costs have become critical factors, with the potential to impact a family for generations to come.
 Parents’ openness with their children about their own financial contribution and what will expected of their child will reduce family stress.

-Parental Involvement Reduces the Chances for Expensive Mistakes:
+Parental Involvement Reduces the Changes for Expensive Mistakes